A Message from Laura Baur

 The second reason I share with parents is my need to be involved in an endeavor that makes a difference, an endeavor that moves people forward.
 Creating and Establishing an environment that promotes happy learning is amazingly rewarding.
 My husband and I share a common goal of making this learning environment available to the community so that many children can benefit from Montessori education and philosophy.

 Laura can be seen on campus most days and is very active in the school community.
-Laura’s children have recently graduated Five Oaks Academy and are currently in high school in Greenville, South Carolina.
+Laura’s children have graduated college and are pursuing careers of their own.